wilsonsfh/tp/docs/UserGuide.md

 ### Viewing help : `help`

-Shows a message explaning how to access the help page.
+Shows a message explaining how to access the help page.

 ![help message](images/helpMessage.png)

 Format: `help`

 ### Adding a person: `add`

 Adds a person to the address book.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL tele/TELEGRAM pos/POSITION a/ADDRESS [t/TAG]…​ [s/SKILL]…​ [o/OTHER]…​ [task/TASK]…​`

+**Note:**
-**Note:** Task can have no due date and status (ie task/barbeque or task/barbeque, 2025-05-28 14:00 or task/barbeque, in progress) the default status would be yet to start.
+- Task can have no due date and status (ie task/barbeque or task/barbeque, 2025-05-28 14:00 or task/barbeque, in progress) the default status would be yet to start.
+- Repeated names are treated as the same person, regardless of case or other details, and will not be added again.

-**Tip:** A person can have any number of tags, skills, others and tasks (including 0).
+- A person can have any number of tags, skills, others and tasks (including 0).
 See "Adding a task to a member" section for more information regarding task creation.

 Examples:
 * `add n/John Doe p/98765432 e/johnd@example.com tele/@john pos/student a/John street, block 123, #01-01 task/barbeque, 2025-05-28 14:00, yet to start`